kmonad/kmonad/doc/faq.md

 driver](https://github.com/pqrs-org/Karabiner-VirtualHIDDevice/issues/1).
 But
 `kmonad` intercepts key presses before this translation can occur, and it emits keypresses through a driver of its own.
-Therefore macOS does not translate any keypresses emitted by kmonad, and the checkbox labeled "Use F1, F2, etc. keys as standard function keys" in `System Preferences` will have no effect on keyboards modified by kmonad.
+Therefore macOS does not translate any keypresses emitted by KMonad, and the checkbox labeled "Use F1, F2, etc. keys as standard function keys" in `System Preferences` will have no effect on keyboards modified by KMonad.

 However, we can simulate the default behavior of Apple keyboards by emitting keycodes that correspond to the special features printed on the function